Chicken Marsala

 Instructions

-• When the butter is melted, add chicken to the pan and sear on each side, until golden brown.
+• When the butter is melted, add the chicken to the pan and sear on each side, until golden brown.
 About 3-4 minutes per side.

 • Serve immediately with a generous serving of sauce.

-• If you've tried this recipe, come back and let us know how it was!
+• If you've tried this recipe, come back and let us know how it was in the comments or star ratings.

 Video